nitrotm/rtfbuilder/README.md

 - Basic picture support.

-The library is built around a document builder using fluent patterns to programmatically compose the document, a document model to represent the document state and a RTF renderer to output into the target format.
+The library is built around a document builder using fluent patterns to programmatically compose the document, a document model to represent the document state and a renderer to output into the target format.
 There's also a validator which can check that the document instance is well-formed (optional).

 ## Roadmap